maristie/maristie.github.io/_posts/2021-07-21-Deciding-Join-Order-in-Database-Systems.md

     """Return minimum join cost with an optimal join order as a nested tuple.

     Parameters:
-    relations - a list of positive integers denoting the number of blocks occupied by each relation.
+        relations -- a non-empty list of positive integers denoting the number of blocks occupied by each relation.
     """
     @functools.cache
     def min_join_cost(rels: Multiset) -> Tuple[int, Tuple[Multiset, Multiset]]: